18 Important Travel Tips for Super Seniors and Young Alike!

 17- Check for Travel Assisted Availability

-Make travel plans taking any health considerations in mind.
-We need to be honest with ourselves and be mindful of when we might have to turn to travel-assisted services.
-There is no shame in requiring assisted services while traveling,, there is a reason why folks offer these services and it is a great add-on to any travel offering.
-See what type of travel assistance is offered, be completely honest with yourself, and find out if that would fulfill your travel needs.
-Side note, my parents used to use this service on the left in Italy and I have to thank truly all of the folks there who always treated them like gold…gazie mille!!!
+Make travel plans taking any health considerations into account.
+We need to be honest with ourselves and be mindful of when we might have to rely on travel-assisted services.
+There is no shame in needing assistance while traveling.
+There is a reason why these services are offered, and they can be a great addition to any travel experience.
+Take a look at the types of travel assistance available, be completely honest with yourself, and determine if it would meet your travel needs.
+On a side note, my parents used a similar service on the left in Italy, and I am truly grateful to all the people there who always treated them exceptionally well… grazie mille!!!

 18- Consult with your doctor and people who care about your travel plans

 Consult with your doctor about your travel plans and take a brief medical history with you.
-It is important to share travel concerns with the people who know us most, our family, health care providers, the people who assist us in our daily living, and or friends.
-The people we know such as friends and family will definitely let us know bluntly what we will be needing and we might as well consider that information and use it wisely, After all, there is a reason why we have those folks around us!!
+It is important to share travel concerns with the people who know us most: our family, health care providers, the people who assist us in our daily living, and our friends.
+The people we know, such as friends and family, will definitely let us know bluntly what we will be needing, and we might as well consider that information and use it wisely.
+After all, there is a reason why we have those folks around us!

-We all have travel concerns and we get over them.
+We all have travel concerns, and we overcome them.
 Don’t let these things ruin the fact that you are blessed just by being able to plan your travel.
 BE GRATEFUL!!

 For more on this favorite part of the society of mine, Seniors !!